Skip to main content

 Which AI tools support the Homedata MCP?

 Claude Desktop, Claude Code, Cursor, Codex CLI, Windsurf, Cline (VS Code), Continue.dev and Zed all ship with first-class MCP support.
-The same homedata-mcp Python package works in every one of them — pick the dedicated subpage above for setup instructions tailored to your tool.
-Any other MCP-compatible client will work too.
+The Homedata MCP ships as both a Python package (pip install homedata-mcp) and a Node package (npm install -g homedata-mcp / npx -y homedata-mcp) so it slots into every one of them — pick the dedicated subpage above for setup instructions tailored to your tool.

 How does the Homedata MCP work?